lnikon/lnikon.github.io/_posts/2020-08-22-aws-ec2-fundamentals-notes-I.markdown

 * [ENI](#ENI)

 # EC2 Instances
-Amazon Elastic Compute(EC) provides a scalable computing approach on Amazon Web Services(AWS) cloud.
+Amazon Elastic Compute2(EC2) provides a scalable computing capabilty on Amazon Web Services(AWS) cloud.
 EC2 instance represents a virtual computing envirnoment e.g. virtual machine.
 To create EC2 instance a several approaches can be used: